 Denise San Antonio Zeman joins the Foundation as President and CEO.

 The Visions of Opportunity Award is presented to the founding board of trustees for its “vision of preserving the charitable assets of the Saint Luke’s Medical Center so that its historical mission of health could be preserved for the benefit of those it traditionally served; for its contemporary vision of creating opportunities to partner with those who share its value of developing healthy communities; for its vision of the future with a focus on making systemic change to our community’s most pressing problems; always with a dedication to the highest values of ethics and integrity.”

-Healthy Smiles is approved as a formal strategic initiative.
+Healthy Smiles, a dental sealant program, is approved as a formal strategic initiative.